 These seven spice ingredients mentioned above will help you to smoothly cruise through the South Indian cooking.
 The best part is the spice powders like coriander powder and cumin powder can also me made easily when you have the seeds.
 Roast a little and grind them.
 Tada!
 You don’t have to buy them in bulk when you know you are not going to use them often.

 So in continuation with this, in my next post, i'll talk about the spice powders that we commonly use.

-Dhal is the common name for lentils & pulses.
+Dhal or dal is the common name for lentils & pulses.